Business Organizations: An Overview

 Tax Implications

-Changes in business organization statutes in all fifty states have had direct consequences on income taxes and indirect consequences on estate taxes.
-Earlier in the twentieth century, before the establishment of many of the limited liability organizations, businesses were taxed according to which structure under which they operated.
 Sole proprietorships and general partnerships were not (and are still not) taxed directly.
-Instead, the income is imputed to the owner/partners who then have to pay taxes on that income.
+Instead, income generated by the business is imputed to the owner/partners who pay taxes on that income.
 This tax system is sometimes referred to as “flow-through status.”
-Corporations were subject to the so-called “double taxation” rule in which the corporation itself was taxed on its earned income, and the dividends paid out to the shareholders were also subject to taxation.
-For a time, the Internal Revenue Service (IRS) tried to determine whether new business entities that were being created across the country should be classified as a form of corporation; however, this approach has been abandoned.
-In its place, the IRS uses the “check the box” rule under which a business may elect to use the “flow-through status” of a partnership even though the business may more closely resemble a corporation.
-The IRS has used this policy since 1997 and it has greatly enhanced the popularity and flexibility of the newer generation of business entities because limiting the taxes paid by the business is no longer of great concern.
+Corporations were subject to the so-called “double taxation” rule in which the corporation itself was taxed on its earned income while the dividends paid out to the shareholders were also subject to taxation.
+For a time, the Internal Revenue Service (“IRS”) tried to determine whether new business entities that were being created across the country should be classified as a form of corporation; however, this approach has been abandoned.
+In its place, the IRS uses the “check the box” rule under which a business may elect to use the “flow-through status” of a partnership even though the business may closely resemble a corporation.
+The IRS has used this policy since 1997, which has greatly enhanced the popularity and flexibility of the newer generation of business entities.
+Limiting the taxes paid by a business is no longer of great concern through choosing a certain business entity.

 Payment Limitation Issues